Mastercard-Gateway/simplify-ios-sdk-objc/README.txt

   Documentation
   -------------

-  API documentation is available by utilizing Doxygen to generate a docset from the supplied Doxyfile.
+  API documentation is available in the docs.zip archive included with this Framework.

   Support
   -------